dealingwith/poole/_posts/2007-02-12-nuther-mp3-of-the-day.markdown

 layout: post
 slug: nuther-mp3-of-the-day
 status: publish
-title: '''nuther mp3 of the day'
+title: 'nuther mp3 of the day'
 wordpress_id: '1996'
 categories:
  - mp3 of the day